SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

     }
 ```

-Test writers can then refer to this property as Surname, Last Name, Lastname, Family Name or FamilyName and it will be mapped to the correct column.
+Test writers can then refer to this property as Surname, Last Name, Lastname, Family Name or FamilyName, and it will still be mapped to the correct column.

-The `TableAliases` Attribute can be applied to a field, or a property as a single attribute with multiple regular expressions, or as multiple attributes, depending on the user's preferences.
+The `TableAliases` attribute can be applied to a field, a property as a single attribute with multiple regular expressions, or as multiple attributes, depending on your preference.

 ## Extensions

 Out-of-the-box, the SpecFlow table helpers knows how to handle most C# base types.
 Types like `String`, `Bool`, `Enum`, `Int`, `Decimal`, `DateTime`, etc. are all covered.
-All of the covered types can be found [here](https://github.com/techtalk/SpecFlow/tree/master/TechTalk.SpecFlow/Assist/ValueRetrievers).
-But if you want to cover more types, including your own custom types, you can by registering your own instances of `IValueRetriever` and `IValueComparer`.
+The covered types can be found [here](https://github.com/techtalk/SpecFlow/tree/master/TechTalk.SpecFlow/Assist/ValueRetrievers).
+If you want to cover more types, including your own custom types, you can do so by registering your own instances of `IValueRetriever` and `IValueComparer`.

-For example, if you have a complex object like this:
+For example, you have a complex object like this:

 ```c#
     public class Shirt